megan-barnard/full-stack-hub/README.md

 ## Introduction
 Full Stack Hub is a social media site for developers.
-This application was built with React.js, Node.js, Express.js, and Firebase.
+This application was built using React.js, Node.js, Express.js, Firebase, and was built without the use of external styling libraries.
 This project has functioning Firebase login authentication and data/image storage.
 Users can create an account, create posts with photos/links/captions, like/comment on posts, follow users, edit their profile, and search for users.
 Posts are sorted into 3 categories: Career, Project, and Personal.

 ## Dependencies